-For the treatment of neuropathic pain also anticonvulsants such as Gabapentin are used.
-For muscle spasm sometimes even muscle relaxants such as Baclofen are used (but careful!) and some tricyclic antidepressants like Amitriptyline can be given.
-Another alternative pain med is Cannabis, which is rarely allowed in Germany but in other countries.
+For the treatment of neuropathic pain anticonvulsants, such as Gabapentin, are used.
+For muscle spasm sometimes even muscle relaxants, such as Baclofen, are used (but carefully!) and some tricyclic antidepressants, like Amitriptyline, can be given.
+Another alternative pain med is Cannabis, which is rarely allowed in Germany, but in other countries.

-Opoide are generally rather poorly effective for chronic pain.
+Opoide are generally rather ineffective for chronic pain.

 Muscle relaxants should be used with great caution because it might increase the instability.

-Many patients try to bear the pain as long as possible without medication but not always this is a good decision.
-Of course, the risks and benefits of every drug has to be weighed individually since each drug might be potentially harmful.
-But tolerating the pain might cost many patients a great amount of their energy or often also sleep.
+Many patients try to bear the pain without medication for as long as possible, but this is not always a good decision.
+Of course, the risks and benefits of every drug have to be weighed individually since each drug might be potentially harmful.
+But tolerating the pain might cost many patients a great amount of their energy, or often also their sleep.

-With chronic pain advise of a pain management doctor in the early stages of pain is necessary!
+Chronic pain patients should get the advice of a pain management doctor in the early stages of pain!

 Please keep in mind that all medications ALWAYS have negative effects.
-But I will not go into the possible side effects here.
-That has to be discussed with an experienced pain doctor.
+But I will not go into details about those.
+Medication and side effects have to be discussed with an experienced pain doctor.

-There are also factors that can increase pain like poor sleep, which then leads to daytime fatigue and again to more pain.
-Dysautonomia is a disorder which is also very common among cervical spine instability patients and it can disrupt sleep and cause pain too.
+An additional factor that might increase pain is poor sleep, which in turn leads to daytime fatigue, and again to more pain.
+Dysautonomia is a disorder which is very common among cervical spine instability patients and it can disrupt sleep and cause pain too.
 Therefore, all those factors have to be taken into account.

-In addition to medication you should consider relaxing techniques, measures to improve quality of sleep or dietary supplements.
+In addition to medication you should consider relaxation techniques, measures to improve quality of sleep or dietary supplements.

-Dr. Tennant specializes in pain therapy using hormones (especially in patients that are taking opoids), an area which is fairly new for me but that I find very interesting.
-The theory behind his concept is logical and based on stress-resulting secretion of adrenal and sex hormones.
+Dr. Tennant specializes in pain therapy using hormones (especially in patients that are taking opoids), an area which is fairly new to me, but I find it very interesting.
+The theory behind his concept is logical and based on the stress-resulting secretion of adrenal and sex hormones.
 Chronic pain puts the body into a kind of permanent stress and therefore often results in deficiency of various hormones in the long term.

-The hormones which are decreased or deficient are going to be replaced with pharmaceutically produced hormones until the levels returns to normal and the pain is under control.
+The hormones that are decreased or deficient are going to be replaced with pharmaceutically produced hormones until the levels return to normal and the pain is under control.
 Then the intake is no longer necessary.

-Testing those hormone levels can be useful even in patients without opoid therapy because based on the level of hormones statements about the quality of pain and the effectiveness of therapy can be made.
+Testing those hormone levels may be useful even for patients without opoid therapy, because based on the level of hormones, statements about the quality of pain and the effectiveness of therapy can be made.

 Additional to every therapy you should take preventive measures!

-Avoid all triggers or try to keep them as short as possible.
+Avoid all triggers, or try to reduce them if possible.